 |Present Value Formula =|| |

-Present Value Factor Formula in Excel (with excel template)
+Present Value Factor in Excel (with excel template)

 Let us now do the same example above in Excel.
 This is very simple.
 You need to provide the two inputs of Rate of Returns and Number of Periods.

-You can easily calculate the Present Value Factor in the template provided.
+You can easily calculate this factor in the template provided.

-This has been a guide to Present Value Factor formula, its uses along with practical examples.
-Here we also provide you with Present Value Calculator with downloadable excel template.
+This has been a guide to Present Value Factor and its meaning.
+Here we calculate PV factor along with its examples and uses.
+Here we also provide you with a Present Value Calculator with a downloadable excel template.